These Are the Best Under-the-radar Family Holiday Destinations, According to Traveler and Mom Samantha Brown

 The December holidays can be one of the most wonderful times of the year, but if you're traveling, they can also be one of the most stressful.
 Thankfully, TV host and expert world traveler Samantha Brown gave Travel + Leisure all of her personal tips for family travel during the holiday season.

 If you can avoid the airport, that's the best option during the hectic holiday travel season, but if you have to fly to your destination, Brown has a few tips to keep in mind.
 Never travel on peak days — try to take a day off or leave on the holiday itself to avoid the crowds.
 Get there two hours ahead of the boarding time (not the departure time) to give yourself plenty of wiggle room, and consider using a skycap for curbside check-in to avoid the chaos of checking a bag on popular travel days.
 Finally, take stock of the airport you fly into (Is it busy?
 Are there good restaurants?) so you know what to expect when flying back home.

 Getting to your holiday destination by car?
-Download plenty of podcasts (Brown recommends “Wow in the World” for long family drives), and stock up on good, healthy snacks.
-Pack a cooler full of easy, tasty snacks and pre-made meals — you'll avoid long drive-through lines and unhealthy foods.
-Be sure to also bring things to keep young kids entertained, whether that's a ball or bubbles to play with at rest stops or crayons so they can color in the backseat.
-Brown recommends keeping your car tidy to reduce your stress, so a car organizer and a small bristle brush to sweep out crumbs can be super helpful to have on-hand.
+Download plenty of podcasts (Brown recommends Wow in the World for long family drives), and stock up on good, healthy food.
+Pack a cooler full of easy, tasty snacks and premade meals — you'll avoid long drive-through lines and unhealthy foods.
+Be sure to also bring things to keep young kids entertained, whether that's a ball or bubbles to play with at rest stops or crayons so they can color in the back seat.
+Brown recommends keeping your car tidy to reduce stress, so a car organizer and small bristle brush to sweep out crumbs can be helpful to have on hand.